exaion-edf/systemd-netns-helper/README.md

    in a specific routing table that is only available to the upstream link.
 If the next hop is a firewall (which is recommended), the firewall will filter all traffic between VPN hosts.
+ * MTU (optional): sets the MTU for the XFRM interface.

 ## Caveats